-She then pointed out that the Philip’s Curve, which shows the inverse relationship between inflation and the jobless rate, has flattened.
-Brainard also pointed out that the U.S. has been generating about 180K jobs on average per month, but the jobless rate has been holding steady at around of 4.9% instead of dropping lower as expected.
+She then pointed out that Philip’s Curve, which shows the inverse relationship between inflation and the jobless rate, has flattened.
+Brainard also pointed out that the U.S. has been generating about 180K jobs on average per month, but the jobless rate has been holding steady at around 4.9% instead of dropping lower as expected.

 Aside from that, other labor indicators are pointing to persistent slack.
-The percentage of employees working part time for economic reasons, for example, “has remained noticeably above its pre-crisis level” Another is that the labor force participation rate “remains about 1-1/2 percentage points below its pre-crisis level, suggesting room for further gains.”
+The percentage of employees working part-time for economic reasons, for example, “has remained noticeably above its pre-crisis level” Another is that the labor force participation rate “remains about 1-1/2 percentage points below its pre-crisis level, suggesting room for further gains.”

 She then proceeded to highlight the downside risks from global events, and that these “should matter to U.S. policymakers because recent experience suggests global financial markets are tightly integrated, such that disturbances emanating from Chinese or euro-area financial markets quickly spill over to U.S. financial markets.”

 Given these and other considerations, Brainard concluded that “the case to tighten policy preemptively is less compelling.”
 She also said that “the costs to the economy of greater-than-expected strength in demand are likely to be lower than the costs of significant unexpected weakness,” which is why she favors a slower and more cautious path to tightening.

 - Borderline Hawkish (for now)

 - St. Louis Fed President